mesuhailpm/memories/README.md

 part 3 is current with pagination and search https://www.youtube.com/watch?v=LYWgPSbPDfQ

+part 4 is this branch trying to implement 'comment section'

 ### features in part4:
     single post view on click
     recommended posts